gbgplc/loqate-verify-helmcharts/README.md

 _[Read more](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) about k8s Persistent Volumes and their Access Modes._

+You will need to create data storage folders for `install manager` and AI-Parser.
+These should be seperate folders.

 ### Routing

 Routing is handled by either Istio or a Kubernetes Ingress - the default is Ingress.